ccmmf/.github/profile/README.md

 ## Licenses and Copyright

 A central focus of this project is to generate open source software and open data that will enable transparency while facilitating reuse, collaboration, and derivative works.
-To this end, we plan to release our works under the following licenses:
+To this end, we release our works under the following licenses:

 - Software: BSD 3-Clause
 - Writing: [CC-BY](https://creativecommons.org/licenses/by/4.0/)